 - Bread dough: Yeast dough, if ingested raw, can cause severe bloating that can be very painful and even life-threatening!

-- Spices: Be careful of spices like cinnamon, nutmeg, and cloves as these can all cause upset stomach.
+- Spices: Be careful of spices like cinnamon, nutmeg, and cloves as these can all cause an upset stomach.

 Ingredients that are safe for your dog: